maarten-pennings/NarrowCast/README.md

 It is suggested to open the browser in full-screen mode (F11).

+Use Chrome, Frirefox, Edge, but not IE (sorry).

 # Sources
 The actual sources of this project can be found in the github [web project](https://github.com/maarten-pennings/maarten-pennings.github.io/tree/master/NarrowCast).

+This project only serves as documentation.

 # Setup
 The `narrowcast.html` is the player.